oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 This little piece of middleware will make sure the user is authenticated.
 If they aren't, you will redirect them to the `login` route, which you will configure to use Okta.
 Otherwise, you will allow the user to reach the next screen.

 Next, you can update your routes in the `routes` directory.
 First, remove `users.js` as you won't be using that.
-Next, replace the code in `index.js` with the following.
+Replace the code in `index.js` with the following.

 ```javascript
 var express = require('express');